liamsmith3194/ace-of-steaks/README.md

 ### Continued Testing

-- The Website was tested on Google Chrome, Internet Explorer (see glitches), Microsoft Edge and Safari browsers.
+- The Website was tested on Google Chrome and Microsoft Edge.
 - The website has been displayed on various devices such as Desktop PC, iMac, Laptop, iPhone X & iPad Pro
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Glitches
-#### Computers

 -   Whitenoise - CSS styles not showing in Heroku [Heroku Dev Center](https://devcenter.heroku.com/articles/django-assets)

 -   Django - [Errno 111] Connection refused [Stackoverflow](https://stackoverflow.com/questions/5802189/django-errno-111-connection-refused)

-#### Mobile (iPhone X)
--   The hover pseudo has been removed on smaller devices (tablet-phone) to ensure the user the game has been reset, as the button were not returning to original style after selection.
--   The button images appear stretched.
-However, there were no issues via inspect mode in a browser.
--   The button labels don't line up centrally beneath the buttons.
-Again, there were no issues via inspect mode in a browser.

 ## Issues

 -   Make email field required on registration form.
 -   Restrict booking time to opening hours.
--   Deactivate confirmation email alert.
+-   Deactivate confirmation email alert when user registers.
 -   Edit booking date not pulling through.
 -   Date format on emailjs booking confirmation.